30 November - 1 December 2017

 Fee for the whole course: 800 EUR.

-- A 50% discount on the regular fee is available for below groups: Employees of public bodies, Climate-KIC partners, Employees of NGOs and Climate-KIC alumni
+- A 50% discount on the regular fee is available for: Employees of public bodies, Climate-KIC partners, Employees of NGOs and Climate-KIC alumni

 Grant applications are possible for participants of EIT Regional Innovation Scheme (EIT RIS) including citizens of the following countries: Bulgaria, Cyprus, Estonia, Latvia, Malta, Portugal, Romania, Serbia and Slovenia.

-For further enquiries, please contact Orsolya Barna: email@example.comMore
+For further enquiries, have a look on our FAQ or contact Orsolya Barna: email@example.comMore